SS Milwaukee (1902)

 SS Milwaukee was a train ferry that served on Lake Michigan.
 It was launched in 1902 and sank with all hands off Milwaukee on October 22, 1929.
 Fifty-two men were lost with the vessel.

 Ship history

 The ship was built by the American Ship Building Company of Cleveland, Ohio, and launched on December 6, 1902.
-Initially owned by the Manistique-Marquette & Northern Railroad Company of Manistique, Michigan, she was operated under the name Manistique-Marquette & Northern No. 1 until 1909, when she was bought by the Grand Trunk Milwaukee Car Ferry Company and renamed Milwaukee.
+Initially owned by the Manistique-Marquette & Northern Railroad Company of Manistique, Michigan, she initially operated between Northport, Michigan and Manistique, Michigan under the name Manistique-Marquette & Northern No. 1.
+Traffic on this route was proved unprofitable, and in 1904 the MM&N declared bankruptcy.
+The Pere Marquette Railway gained a controlling interest in the insolvent railroad and carferry, and the ship was diverted to a route between Ludington, Michigan and Manistique until 1906, when the Pere Marquette also collapsed.
+Manistique Marquette & Northern No. 1 returned to the Northport-Manistique route until 1908, when the MM&N was reorganized as the Manistique & Northern Railroad with financial backing from the Ann Arbor Railroad.

-The Milwaukee shuttled railroad cars back and forth from Milwaukee to the Grand Trunk Railway's dock in Grand Haven in western Michigan.
+The following year she was sold to the Grand Trunk Milwaukee Car Ferry Company and renamed Milwaukee.
+Along with the Grand Trunk's first car ferry, Grand Haven, Milwaukee shuttled railroad cars back and forth from Milwaukee to the Grand Trunk Railway's dock in Grand Haven in western Michigan.
 This route enabled shippers to avoid the crowded railroad yards and sidings of Chicago.
-The Milwaukee was home-ported in the city for which it was named.
+Milwaukee was home-ported in the city for which it was named, but dispatched the Michigan side of the lake.
 The docks of the Grand Trunk Milwaukee Car Ferry Company were located on the Kinnickinnic River, and their ferries were familiar sights to residents of Jones Island.